HubRise/website/content/apps/woocommerce/en/pull-orders.md

 ---

 **IMPORTANT NOTE**: Payment ref codes will soon be customisable from the configuration page.
-For more information, [contact HubRise support](mailto:support@hubrise.com).
+For more information, contact HubRise on [support@hubrise.com](mailto:support@hubrise.com).

 ---